nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest `plannit.jar` [here](https://github.com/AY2223S1-CS2103T-T10-1/tp/releases/).

 3. Copy the file to the folder you want to use as the _home folder_ for Plannit.
-In other words, the folder which `plannit.jar` is will be the folder in which Plannit will store its data.
+In other words, the folder which `plannit.jar` is in will be the folder in which Plannit will store its data.

 4. Double-click the file to start the app.
 The window below should appear in a few seconds. <br>